Manny-ship/example.github.io/index.md

 ---
 layout: default
-title: "Maneesha Reddy Deva's Portfolio"
+title: Maneesha Reddy Deva's Portfolio
 ---

 # Welcome to My Portfolio!

 This is a simple portfolio website showcasing my projects, skills, and experience.

 ## About Me